flexera-public/policy_templates/cost/aws/rightsize_ec2_instances/README.md

 ### Policy savings details

 The policy includes the estimated monthly savings.
-The estimated monthly savings is recognized if the resource is terminated or downsized.
+The estimated monthly savings is recognized if the resource is stopped, terminated, or downsized.
 Optima is used to retrieve and calculate the estimated savings which is the cost of the resource for a full day (3 days ago) multiplied by 30.44 (the average number of days in a month), or 0 if no cost information for the resource was found in Optima.
 The savings is displayed in the Estimated Monthly Savings column.
 The incident message detail includes the sum of each resource *Estimated Monthly Savings* as *Potential Monthly Savings*.

 ## Input Parameters